-Dash cams have become almost a necessity in Australia, since they give you the evidence you need if you’re in an accident.
+Dash cams have become almost a necessity in Australia, since they give you the evidence you need if you’re in a car accident or need to contest a speeding ticket.
 They can also help to capture everything that goes on if you’re unfairly treated by law enforcement and can help to reduce your insurance premium.

-What to look for when buying a dash cam
+What to look for when buying a dashcam

-Dash cams are constantly evolving, which is why you need to know what features to look for before buying one.
+Dashcams are constantly evolving, which is why you need to know what features to look for before buying one.

-Some dash cams offer the extra protection of a rear-facing camera, along with the forward-facing one on the front.
+Some dashcams offer the extra protection of a rear-facing camera, along with the forward-facing one on the front.
 This can help to provide evidence if someone rear-ends you, and they claim you slammed on your brakes, for example.

 The viewing angle is also important to take note of: the larger the field of the view, the more area the dash cam can record.

 Some dash cams now have the ability to work via voice control too, meaning you can ask it to play music, read the news or check the weather, with results returned on your smartphone.
 It might seem a little gimmicky, but could be a genuinely useful feature.

-A Garmin dash cam will give you peace of mind whilst driving thanks to its impressive features.
-All of Garmin’s dash cams are voice-controlled (except the Garmin Dash Cam Mini 2), compact, extremely easy to use thanks to the Garmin Drive smartphone app, will record and save incidents in either 1440P or 1080P video quality, and have glowing reviews and recommendations.
+A Garmin dashcam will give you peace of mind whilst driving thanks to its impressive features.
+All of Garmin’s dashcams are voice-controlled (except the Garmin Dash Cam Mini 2), compact, extremely easy to use thanks to the Garmin Drive smartphone app, will record and save incidents in either 1440P or 1080P video quality, and have glowing reviews and recommendations.